 - Problems with performance or competence in an organisation

-- Problems confronted by specific groups of people within your area of study
+- Problems faced by specific groups within your area of study

 EXAMPLES

-- Decreased voter participation in county A, as compared to the rest of the country.
+- Decreased voter participation in County A compared with the rest of the country.

-- The high employee turnover rate in Department X of Company Y influenced efficiency and team performance.
+- A high employee-turnover rate in Department X of Company Y that is harming efficiency and team performance.

-- A charity institution, Y, suffers a lack of funding, resulting in budget cuts for its programmes.
+- A charity, Y, suffering a funding shortfall that forces budget cuts to its programmes.

 Theoretical Research Problem